-A method for monitoring seagrass resources is used in the Seagrass-Watch program.
-This method uses globally standardised measurements taken from sites established within representative meadows to monitor seagrass condition.
+A method for monitoring seagrass condition is used in the Seagrass-Watch program.
+This method uses globally standardised measurements taken from sites established within representative meadows.
 The number and position of sites can be used to investigate natural and anthropogenic impacts.